cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

    `./QGroundControl-x86_64.AppImage` runs the QGroundControl application from the current directory.
 The `./` tells the terminal to execute the file locally, and an `.AppImage` is a self-contained Linux executable that doesn’t need installation.

    `/home/cmra/Documents/QGroundControl/Missions/level1.plan` is a path to a QGroundControl plan file.
-This allows QGroundContol to automatically open it on launch.
+This allows QGroundControl to automatically open it on launch.

-   QGroundControl is a ground control station used to monitor and control drones/rovers, so in this setup it connects to the simulated vehicle (via the UDP ports from `sim_vehicle.py`) to display telemetry, maps, and allow you to send commands to the BlueBoat simulation.
+   QGroundControl is a ground control station used to monitor and control drones/rovers.
+In this setup, it connects to the simulated vehicle (via the UDP ports in `sim_vehicle.py`) to display telemetry and maps and to allow you to send commands to the Gazebo simulation.

    (optional) Layout the QGroundControl application to cover the right half of your screen.
 We will need the most screen space for this application.